equinor/api-strategy/docs/strategy-draft.md

 ### Consistency
-To facilitate API adoption and make it easier to do reviews between teams following the API First principle, we should strive for _consistency_ in our APIs. _RESTful APIs_ is the preferred API mechanism in Equinor, except for industrial automation, where [OPC UA](#opc-ua) is the preference.
+To facilitate API adoption and make it easier to do reviews between teams following the API First principle, we should strive for _consistency_ in our APIs.
+[REST](#rest) is the preferred API mechanism in Equinor, except for industrial automation, where [OPC UA](#opc-ua) is the preference.

 Other protocols like AMQP, MQTT and GraphQL may be used when they bring significant benefits.
-But keep in mind that these protocols are not supported by the OpenAPI specification nor by our API portal & gateway tools, and are best suited for app-private APIs.
+But keep in mind that these protocols are not supported by the OpenAPI specification nor by our [API portal](#api-portal) & [API gateway](#api-gateway), and are best suited for app-private APIs.

-### REST
+### <a name="rest"></a>REST

 REST in the preferred API style in Equinor.
 See the [What is REST?](#what-is-rest) section in the Appendix for a brief explanation of the concept of REST.